Urban Farm at Enston Home

 4. Community building for residents of the Upper Peninsula

-Volunteer opportunities, public events, and an accessible gathering space promotes community building among residents in a rapidly changing neighborhood.
+Volunteer opportunities, public events, and an accessible gathering space promote community building among Enston Home residents and surrounding neighbors.

 Urban Farm Build Partners